•Local writer Doug Grosjean will be at the Wood County District Public Library at 7 p.m. Feb. 21, 251 North Main St. Free.

 •Childbirth education classes at Bay Park Community Hospital, 2801 Bay Park Dr., Oregon.
 Sign up: 419-690-7735.

-•Distance Learning courses to be offered by the Community Partnership at no charge.
-For information visit www.communityprevention.org or call 419-866-3611.
+•Distance Learning courses offered by the Community Partnership at no charge.
+Information available at www.communityprevention.org or 419-866-3611.

 •English classes for adult speakers of other languages, Mondays, Tuesdays, and Thursdays, 9 a.m. to 3 p.m., Wednesdays from 9 a.m. to noon, and Tuesdays and Thursdays from 5:30-7:30 p.m., Burnham Building, 6850 Monroe, Room 208.
 Sponsored by Sylvania Schools adult basic and literacy education.
 Information: 419-824-8539.